Norwegian campaign of 1716: Fall of Christiania

 A severe snowstorm meant that the planned advance on Christiania was delayed, and the Swedes stayed in Høland for two days, though troops were sent out to locate Norwegian forces.
 The Norwegians took advantage of the Swedes' inaction by organizing the defense of Christiania and positioning men east of it.
 On 1 March, the Swedes advanced from Høland towards Svindal, with the Glomma being crossed the following day.
 Colonel Schlippenbach attempted to break through the Norwegian position at Bakåsen, but failed due to the heavy snow.
 Charles concluded that it would be impossible to break through, and thus he withdrew to Stalsberg, where the Swedes encamped.
 The Norwegian position at Gjelleråsen was reconnoitered by Charles himself the next day.
 Once more, he concluded that an assault would be impossible due to the large number of Norwegian reinforcements.
 Thus, he decided to combine forces with Mörner's force to outflank the Norwegians.
 Mörner's advance north of Moss, which began on 27 February, was almost entirely unopposed due to Lützow's decision to divert troops to face Charles.
 Mörner arrived in Hafslund on 2 March, and Moss on 6 March.
 Mörner had sent detachments to locate Charles's army on 7 March, and the following day, Mörner linked up with Charles's army in force.
-With both armies united, Charles advanced from Hølen, hoping to engage the Norwegians in a pitched battle, but their attempts at delaying Charles had meant the Swedes had to cross the Bundefjord on 10 March.
-The Norwegians, after utilizing Akershus Fortress to delay the Swedes, withdrew across the ice.
-Lützow, after convening a Council of War, decided to withdraw from Christiania.
-Christiania was occupied between 10 – 11 March, with the Swedes meeting little opposition.
-Akershus was resupplied before the Norwegian forces relocated to Drammen and Gjellebekk.
-The fall of Christiania had also led to widespread panic among the Norwegian side.
-The Swedes, alas, had a roof over their heads at Christiania, and they were also able to obtain enough provisions.
-However, for the occupation of Christiania to be of any strategic importance, the fortress of Akershus had to be taken, and preparations soon began for its capture.
-It soon became apparent that Akershus would not fall to a simple storming and that heavy siege artillery would be required to capture it, while an attempt to force the fortress to capitulate by cutting off the waterways leading into it failed.